Umbilical cord: Changes after birth

 After birth, the umbilical cord stump will dry up and drop away by the time the baby is three weeks old.
 If the stump still has not separated after three weeks, it might be a sign of an underlying problem, such as an infection or immune system disorder.

 In absence of external interventions, the umbilical cord occludes physiologically shortly after birth, explained both by a swelling and collapse of Wharton's jelly in response to a reduction in temperature and by vasoconstriction of the blood vessels by smooth muscle contraction.
 In effect, a natural clamp is created, halting the flow of blood.
 In air at 18 °C, this physiological clamping will take three minutes or less.
-In water birth, where the water temperature is close to body temperature, normal pulsation can be 5 minutes and longer.
+In water birth, where the water temperature is close to body temperature, normal pulsation can be five minutes and longer.

 Closure of the umbilical artery by vasoconstriction consists of multiple constrictions which increase in number and degree with time.
-There are segments of dilatations with trapped uncoagulated blood between the constrictions before complete occlusion.
+There are segments of dilations with trapped uncoagulated blood between the constrictions before complete occlusion.
 Both the partial constrictions and the ultimate closure are mainly produced by muscle cells of the outer circular layer.
 In contrast, the inner layer seems to serve mainly as a plastic tissue which can easily be shifted in an axial direction and then folded into the narrowing lumen to complete the closure.
 The vasoconstrictive occlusion appears to be mainly mediated by serotonin and thromboxane A2.
-The artery in cords of preterm infants contracts more to angiotensin II and arachidonic acid and is more sensitive to oxytocin than in term ones.
+The arteries in cords of preterm infants contract more to angiotensin II and arachidonic acid and are more sensitive to oxytocin than in term ones.
 In contrast to the contribution of Wharton's jelly, cooling causes only temporary vasoconstriction.

 Within the child, the umbilical vein and ductus venosus close up, and degenerate into fibrous remnants known as the round ligament of the liver and the ligamentum venosum respectively.
 Part of each umbilical artery closes up (degenerating into what are known as the medial umbilical ligaments), while the remaining sections are retained as part of the circulatory system.